AliceO2Group/AliceO2/doc/DetectorSimulation.md

 In order to access event generators from ALIROOT, such as `THijing` or `TPyhtia6`, you may use the `-g extgen` command line option followed by a ROOT macro setting up the event generator.
 Examples thereof are available in the installation directory `$O2_ROOT/share/Generators/external`.

-For example, in order to simulate with 10 Hijing events, the following command can be run:
+For example, in order to simulate with 10 Pythia6 events, the following command can be run:
 ```
 o2-sim -n 10 -g extgen --extGenFile $O2_ROOT/share/Generators/external/pythia6.C
 ```